-And it is a great way to convince the undecided customers to opt for your product!
+And it is a great way to convince undecided customers to opt for your product!

 I know it seems like quite a lot for a widget tool, but it’s much more!
 I’ll show you the benefits of an Internet listening tool in the next paragraphs.

-Influencers can help you reach audiences you’d otherwise miss.
+Influencers can help you reach consumers you’d otherwise miss.
 They can not only spread your content and build brand awareness, but also legitimize your message with their authority.

-The key to successful social media influencers marketing is choosing the right influencers.
+The key to successful social media influencers marketing for your company is choosing the right influencers.
 They have to align with your brand core values and have the same target audience as you do.

-So, if you already know that influencers are good for building brand awareness how do you choose the right ones?
+So, if you already know that influencers are useful for building brand awareness, how do you choose the right ones?
 We have an answer!